 White whole wheat: This flour comes from a lighter-colored wheat, not the red wheat that is more typically used for making flour.
 The major difference is the pigment in the outer layers of the grain.
 White whole wheat flour is usually ground more finely than standard whole wheat, as well, so the texture is more like refined white flour.
 Since the red pigment in wheat can be bitter, white whole wheat breads have less of that bitter flavor.
 White whole wheat needs less moisture adjustment when making substitutions than other types of whole wheat.

-Spelt: An ancient species of wheat that is becoming more popular these days.
+An ancient species of wheat that is becoming more popular these days.
 When it first appeared on store shelves, it was often sold as a non-wheat alternative for people with gluten sensitivities.
 Spelt contains gluten, but some people with mild gluten issues can tolerate it better than regular wheat.
-As far as baking, the gluten in spelt develops quickly, but it's fragile, so it's possible to overknead a spelt dough.
+As far as baking, the gluten in spelt develops quickly, but it's fragile, so it's possible to over-knead a spelt dough.
 I've seen both white spelt flour and whole-grain spelt flour in stores.

-Rye: While most pizzamakers aren't going to be making all-rye crusts for their pizzas, it's interesting to note that rye flour is acceptable as a bread improver for French breads up to a maximum of 2 percent of the flour.
+While most pizzamakers aren't going to be making all-rye crusts for their pizzas, it's interesting to note that rye flour is acceptable as a bread improver for French breads up to a maximum of two percent of the flour.
 Some bakers like the way rye changes the texture and color of the finished bread, but others appreciate the fact that it can increase the shelf life of the product.

 Like wheat flour, there are a number of different types of rye flours available, from white rye that is made from only the endosperm of the grain, all the way to pumpernickel flour which is the rye equivalent of stone ground whole wheat.
 Dark rye and pumpernickel aren't quite the same thing; or at least they aren't supposed to be.
 Pumpernickel is a whole grain flour, coarsely ground, whereas dark rye usually contains very little of the endosperm.
-Of course, depending on brand, definitions could change.
+Of course, depending on the brand, definitions could change.
 Rye flour isn't particularly dark when it's dry—there's not that much difference in color between the white rye (left) and dark rye (right) in this photo:

 The endosperm of the rye contains a significant amount of fiber, so white rye bread is not the nutritional equivalent of white bread made from wheat flour.
 Rye contains gluten, but not as much as wheat does.
 It also has more soluble sugars than wheat flour, so it ferments faster.
 Sometimes that's a good thing, and sometimes it can ferment too fast and collapse.